 Some patients with severe symptoms of RP but without digital ulcers may prefer to avoid use of IV therapy.
 In some countries, such as the US, cost may be prohibitive for some patients due to lack of insurance coverage.

 IV PG therapy is often administered in an inpatient setting, but hospitalization may not be required in uncomplicated, stable patients with an established diagnosis if an outpatient infusion center with monitoring is available.
 The latter approach is often utilized for administering iloprost outside of the US.

 A careful review of ongoing vasodilator therapy should be undertaken prior to using IV PG to assure that the use of these first-line agents has been optimized, given the substantial inconvenience and potential cost of IV PG therapies.
 (See "Initial treatment of the Raynaud phenomenon", section on 'Calcium channel blockers' and 'Resistant to initial therapies' above and 'Combination of a CCB with other vasodilators' above.)

-The use of parenteral PG analogues for patients with severe digital ischemia is supported by multiple randomized trials and by systematic reviews and meta-analyses of such trials [11,49].
+The use of parenteral PG analogues for patients with severe digital ischemia is supported by multiple randomized trials and by systematic reviews and meta-analyses of such trials [11,50].
 The mechanisms of action may include potent vasodilatory effects, inhibition of platelet aggregation, and improvement of abnormal vascular reactivity.
 Parenteral (typically IV) administration of several PG and PG analogues has been studied in the setting of severe digital ischemia.
 The use of oral PG analogues has been studied in primary and secondary RP, but there is insufficient evidence to support their use in clinical practice.
-(See 'Efficacy of parenteral prostaglandins and analogues' below and 'Oral prostaglandins and analogs' below.)
+(See 'Efficacy of intravenous prostaglandins and analogues' below and 'Oral prostaglandins and analogs' below.)